 Awards & Honors

-Denise has written for National Geographic, the Washington Post, CNN, the Guardian, Nature and the BBC.
-This is a small selection of features, long-form journalism, analyses and news stories.
+Denise has written for The New York Times, National Geographic, the Washington Post, CNN, the Guardian, Nature and the BBC.
+This is a small selection of her work.

 Washington Post: China learns a foreign policy lesson in South Sudan